Frequently Asked Questions (FAQs)

 Which tenants will move?

-Tenants who are in the area impacted by the construction have been notified that they will need to vacate in order for construction to begin in the fall of 2017.
+Tenants who are in the area impacted by the construction were notified that they had to vacate in order for construction to begin in the November 2017.
 The Inn at Oyster Point, Dry Boat Storage, Marina Services Building, 360 Oyster Point Blvd, and 401 Marina Blvd will be demolished.

 Will there be residential construction in this area?